joolstorrentecalo/gitlab-foss/doc/administration/geo/disaster_recovery/index.md

   If you plan to [update the primary domain DNS record](#step-4-optional-updating-the-primary-domain-dns-record), you may wish to maintain a low TTL to ensure fast propagation of DNS changes.

-  NOTE:
-  The primary site's `/etc/gitlab/gitlab.rb` file is not copied to the secondary sites automatically during this process.
-Make sure that you back up the primary's `/etc/gitlab/gitlab.rb` file, so that you can later restore any needed values on your secondary sites.

 ### Step 3.
 Promoting a **secondary** site

 Note the following when promoting a secondary: